Getting started with web chat

 Manage web chat messages in Klaviyo

-Each inbound message you receive from a customer via web chat (whether from the chat directly or handed off by the AI Agent) creates a new ticket in your Klaviyo Inbox, where a member of your team can reply.
+Each inbound message you receive from a customer via web chat (whether from the chat directly or handed off by the AI Agent) creates a new ticket in Klaviyo Helpdesk, where a member of your team can reply.

-Note that both SMS and web chat tickets feed into the Klaviyo inbox, offering a consolidated place for managing these 2 direct communication channels.
-Learn more about managing tickets in your inbox.
+Note that both SMS and web chat tickets feed into the Klaviyo Helpdesk, offering a consolidated place for managing these 2 direct communication channels.
+Learn more about managing tickets in Helpdesk.

 Web chat notificationsWeb chat notifications

-A notification badge appears next to the Inbox tab in Klaviyo's main navigation when you have new messages.
-In your Inbox, new messages show a blue dot to indicate they’re unread, and display the sender’s name as well as a preview of their message.
+A notification badge appears next to the Helpdesk tab in Klaviyo's main navigation when you have new messages.
+In Helpdesk, new messages show a blue dot to indicate they’re unread, and display the sender’s name as well as a preview of their message.

-Web chat messages also show a distinctive chat icon next to each ticket in the Inbox, allowing for easy differentiation from SMS messages, which show an envelope icon.
+Web chat messages also show a distinctive chat icon next to each ticket in Helpdesk, allowing for easy differentiation from SMS messages, which show an envelope icon.

-A web chat ticket in your Inbox can have 1 of 3 statuses:
+A web chat ticket in Helpdesk can have 1 of 3 statuses:

 - Open, to indicate an ongoing chat.